RIKEN-SysSoft/PiP-pip/README.md

 PiP-glibc allows PiP-gdb to access symbols defined in the PiP tasks.
 This implies PiP-gdb depends on PiP-glibc.

+On CentOS/RedHat 8, PiP will not work at all without having PiP-glibc.

 # Author

 Atsushi Hori, Riken CCS